AgoraIO-Community/Agora-Unreal-SDK-Blueprint/README.md

 ![Alt text](ReadMeImages/HowToPackageProject.png?raw=true "PackageProject")
 ![Alt text](ReadMeImages/HowToPackageProjectMac.png?raw=true "PackageProject")

-2) Now need to package the plugin.
+2) Now need to package the plugin for PC.

-For MacOS you don't need to do that.
-Just skip this step.
+For MacOS it isn't necessary, skip this step.

 Edit->Plugins-> Skip Built-In plugins and scroll down to "Project", click on "Other" to find "AgoraPlugin", then "Package", and select the folder inside the packaged project:
 (Packaged project dir)/WindowsNoEditor/AgoraVideoCall/Plugins/AgoraPlugin/.